4ouncesfarro, spelt or whole wheat flour(about 1 cup)

-Mix the two flours, the salt and porcini powder in a large bowl and mix to combine.
+Mix the two flours and porcini powder in a large bowl and mix to combine.
 Make a well in the center of the flour.
 Pour the water into the well in the flour.
 Mix with a fork until shaggy, then mix with your hands until the dough comes together.
 Knead on a floured surface for 4 to 6 minutes, or until the dough is elastic, and not sticky.
 Wrap in plastic wrap, and set aside for at least 1 hour, and up to a day in the fridge.

 Brown the porcini in the butter, then add the garlic.
 Sprinkle some salt over the pan.
 Saute everything until the garlic turns golden, then pour in the cream and the thyme.
 Simmer gently until the porcini are soft, about 5 minutes.
 Toss the thyme sprigs and scrape everything into a blender.
 Buzz into a puree.
 Taste for salt again and add some if needed.